Table of Contents

 Your own, local Git server

-Required fields and specifics of different platforms as of Oct 2023:
+**Summary of required fields and specifics at different code hosting platforms as of Oct 2023:

 ---|---|---|---|---|---|---|---|---|---|